firefrei/Control-Yamaha-RX-V1500-via-Airplay/README.md

 # Tests
 The script was tested on a Raspberry Pi running Raspian and Shairport.
 It always worked fine with one connection, it is not tested for special scenarios (like more devices try to connect or similar).
 Use it on your own risk :-)
+No guarantee the rs232 commands work fine and don't damage your device.
+I found them somewhere in the internet.
+Use it on your own risk :-)

 # Autor
 Matthias Frei - www.frei.media